Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 Flexider Bellows Design

-The expansion joint bellows reliability is critical for FCC units as they generally stay online for long periods of time between shutdowns.
+The expansion joint bellows reliability is critical for FCC units as they generally stay online for long periods between shutdowns.
 For this reason, bellows design incorporates a redundant pressure-retaining ply combined with leak detection hardware.

 Flexider Two-Ply Testable Bellows